offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 Algorithms/Mass Spectrometry/Theoretical Spectrum_TOPIC
 ```

-**WHAT**: Given an experimental spectrum, derive amino acid masses that could be (probably are) for the peptide used to generate that experimental spectrum by subtracting experimental spectrum masses from each other.
+**WHAT**: Given an experimental spectrum, subtract its masses from each other.
+The differences are a set of potential masses for the amino acids making up the peptide that experimental spectrum is for.

 For example, the following experimental spectrum is for the linear peptide NQY: [113.9, 115.1, 136.2, 162.9, 242.0, 311.1, 346.0, 405.2].
-Performing 242.0 - 113.9 results in 128.1, which is very close to the mass for amino acid Y.

-Note how the mass for Y was derived from the masses in experimental spectrum even though it's missing from the experimental spectrum itself:
+Performing 242.0 - 113.9 results in 128.1, which is very close to the mass for amino acid Y -- the mass for Y was derived even though the mass isn't directly in the experimental spectrum itself:

-* Mass of N is 114.
-2 masses are close to 114 in the experimental spectrum: \[113.9, 115.1\].
+* Mass of N is 114: 2 masses close to 114 in the experimental spectrum: \[113.9, 115.1\].
-* Mass of Q is 163.
-1 mass is close to 163 in the experimental spectrum: \[162.9\].
+* Mass of Q is 163: 1 mass close to 163 in the experimental spectrum: \[162.9\].
-* Mass of Y is 128.
-0 masses are close to 128 in the experimental spectrum: \[\].
+* Mass of Y is 128: 0 masses close to 128 in the experimental spectrum: \[\].

-**WHY**: Determining the amino acid masses of the peptide used to generate that experimental spectrum is essential to identifying the peptide itself.
-The amino acid masses are used to generate theoretical spectrums, which in turn are compared against the experimental spectrum.
-Close matches indicate that the peptide for the theoretical spectrum either exactly matches or is similar to the peptide for the experimental spectrum.
+**WHY**: The amino acid masses derived from an experimental spectrum are used for generating theoretical spectrums.

 **ALGORITHM**:

-The steps of the algorithm are as follows:
+The steps of this algorithm are as follows:

- 1. For each mass in an experimental spectrum, subtract that mass from every other mass.
+ 1. Subtract experimental spectrum masses from each other (each mass gets subtracted from every mass).
  2. Filter the results to those between 57 and 200 (generally accepted range of amino acid masses).
  3. Group together results that are within some tolerance of each other.